matteocacciola/sentiment/docs/sentiment.md

 ```

 #### SENTIMENT_TIKTOK_VIDEO_COUNT
-Similarly to [Youtube](#sentimentyoutubevideocount), this key can be used with TikTok in order to set the number of videos
+Similarly to [YouTube](#sentimentyoutubevideocount), this key can be used with TikTok in order to set the number of videos
 used to retrieve the available information (i.e., captions) to evaluate the Sentiment.
 The videos are ordered by the
 descending number of interactions.